anastasiya-larkina/test_task/README.md

 ---

 ## Top 10: Most active users
-Only matching data from the joined tables is selected.
+The result of that SQL query demonstrates top-10 users by call duration.
+I used "outer join" to select rows from joined tables and "timediff" to define talk time.
 ### Code

 ```sql